Premier's Awards for Innovation and Excellence

 The history of the Premier's Awards

-The Premier’s Awards ceremony is an annual celebration of the finest examples of innovation and excellence in the BC Public Service.
+The Premier’s Awards for Innovation and Excellence program is an annual celebration of the finest examples of what the BC Public Service has to offer.

 The diverse contributions of past recipients have made lasting impacts in B.C. and enriched many lives and communities across the province.

-Premier’s Awards adjudicators and judges determine the finalists and award recipients.
+Premier’s Awards judges determine the finalists and award recipients.

 Emerging Leader

-The Emerging Leader award recognizes a BC Public Service employee 40 years and under and at or below the level of director who has made a significant impact in their ministry, division, workgroup or the greater BC Public Service early in their career.
+The Emerging Leader award recognizes a BC Public Service employee working at or below the Band 4 level who has made a significant impact on their ministry, division, work group or the broader BC Public Service early in their career.
+Emerging Leaders are chosen by BC Public Service employees through a vote.

 The Evidence-Based Design award recognizes groups, teams or organizations in the BC Public Service whose work is outstanding in the area of evidence-based or evidence-informed policy or program development, and the process by which the policy or program was designed.
 This category showcases excellence in policy or program development for internal government or citizen-facing initiatives.